madhusudhand/angular2-cli/README.md

 * [Angular 2][angular] with [Typescript][ts]
 * [Pug] (was Jade)
 * [SASS]/[LESS]
-* Generate scaffolds
-  * component
-  * directive
-  * route
-  * service
-  * pipe

 **Note**

 This is very much a work in progress.

 Currently it is supported for Mac and Linux.
-Much more scaffolds are yet to come.

 ## Setup